philvuai/showgrandad/README.md

-# ShowGrandad - Family Photo Gallery
+# Instagrandad - Family Photo Gallery

 A password-protected family photo sharing website built for grandad, so the whole family can upload images and he can see what's happening in the world.